An Admission Process Designed for Adult Students

 Official academic transcripts are required for any post-secondary coursework you have completed and all colleges and universities you have previously attended, whether or not a degree was conferred.
 Foreign transcripts must be evaluated by a recognized equivalency service.
 Learn more about our international student requirements here.
 Request that all transcripts be sent directly to Champlain College Online via mail, email or fax.
 For students who are still completing their undergraduate degree, we have a Provisional Admittance policy that may apply to you.

 You will need to submit a copy of your professional resume, which should include both your current and previous employment and work experiences.
 Your resume should be mailed, emailed or faxed to Champlain College Online.

 Proof of English Language Proficiency

-Proficiency in the English language is both required and necessary for academic success at Champlain College.
+Proficiency in the English language is both required and necessary for academic success at Champlain College Online.
 If English is not your native language, you will be required to demonstrate proficiency.
-Learn more about our international student requirements below.
+Learn more about our international student requirements here.

 Applicants Educated Abroad

 Students educated outside of the United States and Canada seeking admission to Champlain College Online will need to visit our International Admissions Requirements page to learn about our English proficiency requirement, as well as our international transcript evaluation process.
 Learn more.

 If you are residing in the United States, please be aware that not all categories of Visas allow you or your children to take college courses, including online.
 Please confirm with the U.S. Department of State whether your Visa allows you to take online courses while you are living in the United States.
 If you are living outside of the United States you do not need a Visa to enroll in our online programs.